 - Weeds that spread by roots and runners (vines)

 View the printable Starting Guide to Composting (PDF).

 - Choose a convenient, shady location for your pile.

 - Start with a layer of woody, bulky material such as cornstalks or small sticks to allow air passages in the base of the pile.
-If you are using a compost bin with a floor, start with a 1-3" layer of soil or compost on the bottom.
+If you are using a compost bin with a floor, start with a 1 to 3 inches layer of soil or compost on the bottom.

 - Alternate layers of high nitrogen materials with high carbon materials, with a sprinkling of soil in between.
-The thickness of the layers is not critical, but shouldn't be more than about 6" each.
+The thickness of the layers is not critical, but shouldn't be more than about 6 inches each.